A Short History of the Mumbles Methodist Church

 Since 1981 the church has been fortunate to achieve a rapidly increasing membership, not generally experienced by other churches in the Methodist Circuit and District, or other denominations.
 The present membership is approximately 170 with many additional non-members attending regularly.
 Attendances on a Sunday morning average about 80 to 100.

 On the 29th September 2003 a major reconstruction of the church commenced in order to provide an additional first floor to accommodate the worship area.
-This allowed the ground floor to be used by the community, the Mumbles Tourist Information Centre and a café.
+This allowed the ground floor to be used by the community, the Gower Crafts and Artisans Shop and Theo’s coffee shop.
 Access for the disabled was also provided to modern standards.
 A new second floor was installed at the rear of the church for various other activities.
-The vision that prompted the renovation and reconstruction works, “The Open Door Project”, can be read about here.

 On Friday 29th September 2006 our fundraising target for the Open Door Project was finally reached (two years after the church was re-opened).